+Clean technology addresses sustainability while creating opportunity for economic diversification in Alberta.
 The Clean Technology program invests in projects to adapt, develop and deploy innovative clean technologies to benefit Albertans and contribute to the growth of the province’s low-carbon economy.
-In each of our priority focus areas, we look for projects and activities that can reduce environmental impacts, support Alberta’s energy transition, generate jobs in a clean tech economy, and engage industry, researchers and communities to participate in their future energy systems.
+In each of the priority focus areas, Alberta Innovates looks for projects and activities that can reduce environmental impacts, support Alberta’s energy transition, generate jobs in a clean tech economy, and engage industry, researchers and communities to participate in their future energy systems.

-Our focus on electricity generation and grid modernization supports renewable and alternative energy development from individual technology components to systems-level integration.
+Renewable and Alternative Energy focuses on grid modernization, energy storage and electricity generation to support energy development from individual technology components to systems-level integration.
 The future of electricity systems involves the generation, transmission, distribution and storage of energy using smart, data-enabled, and digital solutions.
 New opportunities for generation from geothermal to nuclear help in transitioning to low-carbon electricity.

-This program is open to researchers, innovators, small and medium-sized enterprises, large companies and others who are seeking funding, expertise and/or sector leadership to advance technology development from TRL 3-7.
+Support is open to researchers, innovators, small and medium-sized enterprises, large companies and others who are seeing funding, expertise and/or sector leadership to advance technology development from TRL 3-7.

 The Clean Resources Continuous Intake Process is used to assess projects for funding eligibility.
 Details of eligibility criteria and application processes are available on the Clean Resources Continuous Intake Process webpage.
 If the project aligns with the eligibility criteria, please contact the Project Advisor before submitting an Expression of Interest (EOI).

 Visit the Project Library to view final reports and project summaries.
 Or follow these links to interesting articles about project activities.